CassGut/Kinova-Gen-3-Robotic-Arm-Pick-and-Place-Controller-Tutorial/README.md

 5. Implementation of Forward Kinematics to the Kinova Gen 3 Robotic Arm
 6. Trust Constraint Method
 7. Computer Vision Code
-8. Implementation of Inverse Kinematics to the Kinova Gen 3 Robotic Arm
+8. Implementation of Inverse Kinematics to the Kinova Gen 3 Robotic Arm (*this notebook contains instructions to run the pick and place code*)

 ## FAQ